 The only thing that will reduce the amount of alcohol in your blood is the passing of time to allow it to eventually leave your system.
 Eating, drinking coffee or taking a cold shower may produce other effects, but they won’t change your BAC.

-That’s why there is the two-hour rule on waiting for an attorney to be with you while you take the test, because after enough time, your BAC will drop.
+That’s why there is the two-hour rule on waiting for a Baltimore criminal defense lawyer to be with you while you take the test, because after enough time, your BAC will drop.
 So, the short answer is don’t drive, find alternative transportation and wait the hours necessary for the alcohol to pass out of your body before getting on the road again.